SidetrackStudio/Category-Sticky-Post/README.txt

 4. The post dashboard indicating which entries are category sticky posts

 == Changelog ==

+= 1.2.1 =
+* Removing the custom.css line in the README file

 = 1.2 =
 * Now posts that belong to multiple categories are properly styled when they are marked as sticky